starfederation/datastar/site/static/md/guide/datastar_expressions.md

 # Datastar Expressions

 Datastar expressions are strings that are evaluated by Datastar attributes and actions.
-While they are very similar to JavaScript, there are some important differences that make them more powerful for declarative hypermedia applications.
+While they are similar to JavaScript, there are some important differences that make them more powerful for declarative hypermedia applications.

 - [Basic Usage](#basic-usage)
 - [Namespaced Signals](#namespaced-signals)